 EXPLORE ANCIENT ROCK ENGRAVINGS OF 6000 YEARS OLD

-Another amazing place to visit in Namibia is the rocky outcrops of Twyfelfontein, featuring exceptional Bushmen engravings that are considered to be some of the best-preserved etchings on the Africa continent.
+Another amazing place to visit in Namibia is the rocky outcrops of Twyfelfontein, featuring exceptional Bushmen engravings that are considered to be some of the best-preserved etchings on the African continent.

 This is a UNESCO World, Heritage Site, located in the Kunene region, in the western region of Namibia.
 The site is considered to be home to the most intense collection of rock art on the continent, with some 2,500 distinctive rock carving and painting on 212 slabs of rock, some estimated to be around 6000 years old!!!